QuickBlox/Documentation/docs/4_android/5_Calls.md

 <span id="Prepare_your_application_for_QuickBlox_Android_SDK" class="on_page_navigation"></span>
 ## Prepare your application for Android SDK
-Данная инструкция предполагает, что вы уже знакомы с порядком интеграции Quickblox фреймворка в приложение и уже выполнили такие действия для своего приложении:
+The instruction below assumes you are aware of Quickblox integration process and have already performed the following actions:

 * [Created QuickBlox account](http://admin.quickblox.com/register)
 * [Registerer an application in Dashboard](http://quickblox.com/developers/5_Mins_Guide)
 * [Integrated QuickBlox SDK into application - stub link]()

-Следующие шаги описывают порядок интеграции **модуля звонков** в ваше андроид приложение:
+The following steps describe how to integrate the **call module** into your android application:

-* добавление зависимости на мавен репозиторий с **модулем звонков**;
+* add dependencies to maven repository with **calls module**;
-* добавление нативных библиотек, необходимых для работы нашего СДК;
+* add native libraries, needed for proper work of SDK;
-* добавление необходимых разрещений в ```AndroidManifest.xml``` вашего приложения;
+* add needed permissions to ```AndroidManifest.xml``` file of your application;

 ### Integrate QuickBlox Android SDK in your application
-To use video chat based on WebRTC technology in your app, you just have to add dependency in **build.gradle** project file:
+To use video chat based on WebRTC technology in your app, you just have to add dependency to **build.gradle** project file:
 ```groovy
 dependencies {
     compile "com.quickblox:quickblox-android-sdk-videochat-webrtc:3.3.3"